rohan-ag/angular-translator/README.md

 Initial release of Angular-Translator

 The first release focused on providing a simple semi-automated solution to internationalize all hard coded strings in your angular app for English Language.

+### 0.1.1
+This release fixes the issue of duplicate object key in en.json file and converts the key to lowercase.

 **Enjoy!**